Corporate Governance

 Basic Perspective

-Toyota Industries Group regards the most important managerial task is to earn trust broadly from society and enhance our corporate value on a stable, long-term basis.
-We strive to contribute to society and maintain and enhance corporate value by complying with the applicable tax laws and regulations of each country and region, as well as by paying the appropriate level of taxes.
+The Toyota Industries Group regards the most important managerial task is to earn trust broadly from society and enhance its corporate value on a stable, long-term basis in accordance with our Basic Philosophy and by earnestly fulfilling our social responsibilities.
+We strive to contribute to society and maintain and enhance corporate value by complying with the applicable tax laws and regulations of each country and region, where we undertake business activities, as well as by paying the appropriate level of taxes.

 Tax Policy